PyPSA/PyPSA/doc/optimal_power_flow.rst

 * :py:meth:`pypsa.linopt.get_var` for getting the variables which should be included in the constraint.
 * :py:meth:`pypsa.linopt.linexpr` for creating linear expressions for the left hand side (lhs) of the constraint.
 Note that only the lhs includes all terms with variables, the rhs is a constant.
-* :py:meth:`pypsa.linopt.join_expr` for summing linear expressions.
+* :py:meth:`pypsa.linopt.join_exprs` for summing linear expressions.
 * :py:meth:`pypsa.linopt.define_constraints` for defining a network constraint.

 Once the problem has been built, all names of variable sets are stored in ``n.variables`` and all names of constraint sets in ``n.constraints``.